x-atlas-consortia/ubkg-neo4j/user_guide/README.md

 The ingestion of content of OWL files is straightforward.
 The rest of this guide focuses on ingest files.

-# Ingest Files and Content
+# Ingest Files: Format and Content
 A set of UBKG ingest files describes the entities and relationships of an ontology that is to be integrated into the UBKG.

 An ingest file set consists of two Tab-Separated Variables (TSV) files: